Medicinal herbs to grow at home

 It is an aromatic plant known for its medicinal properties and is called the mother medicine of nature.
 It is extensively used in the preparation of Ayurvedic medicines and promotes a healthy body, mind, and spirit.
 The extract obtained from tulsi is helpful for various ailments like the common cold, heart diseases, headaches, stomach disorders, and kidney stones.

 Tulsi leaves are also known for their potential healing properties.
-It is antipyretic (relieves fever) and anti-inflammatory and promotes longevity.
+It is antipyretic (relieves fever), anti-inflammatory and promotes longevity.
 It is also analgesic (relieves pain), anti-asthmatic, and expectorant (takes out mucous) and helps in reducing stress.

 You can grow tulsi in an ordinary flowerpot with high-quality soil.
 Simply sprinkle the tiny seeds over the soil and use your fingertips to gently push the seeds below it.
 Use a spray bottle filled with water to mist the seeds each day for 1-2 weeks, until they begin to germinate.